thomasvm/ManateeCommand/readme.md

 How Do You Use It?
 ------------------
-This section also comes from the original project
+This section mostly comes from the original project
 ### Command line
 *To be extended*, but you can ask the exe for its options by doing